tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 which makes it have the same format as TLS 1.3.
 However, the DTLS 1.3 and TLS 1.3 transcripts are disjoint because they use different version numbers.
-Additionally, the DTLS 1.3 key schedule uses a different label and so will produce different keys for the sme transcript.
+Additionally, the DTLS 1.3 key schedule uses a different label and so will produce different keys for the same transcript.

 The security and privacy properties of the CID for DTLS 1.3 build on top of what is described for DTLS 1.2 in {{I-D.ietf-tls-dtls-connection-id}}.
 There are,